About medical advertising guidelines

 Article 1-9, Item 2 of the Ministerial Ordinance stipulates that “not to advertise before or after treatment, etc. that may mislead patients, etc. about the content or effect of treatment, etc.” This refers to so-called before-after photographs, etc. However, given that the results of treatment, etc., naturally differ depending on the conditions of individual patients, photographs, etc. that may mislead patients are not permitted as medical advertisements. be something that cannot be

-sufficient consideration must be given to the location of such information so that it is easy for patients, etc., to understand, and for example, formats such as posting it on a linked page or posting it in extremely small letters compared to information about benefits and advantages must not be adopted.
+sufficient consideration should be given to the placement of such information so that it is easy for patients to understand, and formats such as placing it on a linked page or using extremely small font compared to information about benefits and advantages should not be adopted.